How to Spend 5 Days in Puerto Rico

 Yokahu Lookout Tower

-The Yokahu Lookout Tower is an observation tour where you can soak up the panoramic views of the coast and the rainforest.
+The Yokahu Lookout Tower is an observation tour that offers panoramic views of the coast and the rainforest.

 Juan Diego Waterfalls

-The Juan Diego Trail is a easy 5-minute hike that leads you to a small waterfall.
-It used to be a secluded trail but because it is now one of the few waterfalls accessible in the forest, it’s become popular.
+The Juan Diego Trail is an easy 5-minute hike to a small waterfall.
+It used to be a secluded trail, but because it is now one of the few waterfalls accessible in the forest, it’s become popular.

 Luquillo Beach